Yaoir/cip/Examples.md

 **Note to reader: The proper rendering of this document depends on the software you are using to view it.**

-**It should appear correctly on the Atom editor's Markdown Preview.**
+**It should appear correctly in the Atom editor's Markdown Preview.**

 ### Examples of Using cip